-When you own a house and your monthly mortgage payment is double the rent your neighbor pays, you definitely know something is wrong.
+When you own a house, and your monthly mortgage payment is double the rent your neighbor pays, you definitely know something is wrong.

-I completely disagree with the Talking Heads shouting that what we see today is nothing more than a insignificant reaction and that within 3 years from now, Miss Goldilocks will be back holding the hand of Real Estate.
-One should understand the potential dramatic consequences of a Long Term Secular Bear market that has been initiated at a point where the general level of worldwide INTEREST rates is LOW.
-Once interest rates go up (they already do in countries with weaker economies - and THEY WILL ) under pressure of inflation, the only way for Real Estate is down.
+I completely disagree with the Talking Heads shouting that what we see today is nothing more than an insignificant reaction and that within 3 years from now, Miss Goldilocks will be back holding the hand of Real Estate.
+One should understand the potentially dramatic consequences of a Long Term Secular Bear market that has been initiated at a point where the general level of worldwide INTEREST rates is LOW.
+Once interest rates go up (they already do in countries with weaker economies - and THEY WILL ) under the pressure of inflation, the only way for Real Estate is down.